iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 Maximum Mean Discrepancy (MMD), with significant divergences indicating misspecification.

+The training procedure for this approach remains the same as in standard neural SBI methods except for an additional MMD term in the NPE loss function:

+$$
+\mathcal{L}_{\phi, \psi} = \mathcal{L}_{\text{inference}}(\phi) + \lambda \cdot
+\text{MMD}^2[p(h_{\psi}(\mathbf{x})), \mathcal{N}(\mathbf{0}, \mathbb{I})].
+$$

+Intuitively, the additional MMD loss term encourages the embedding network to obtain a Gaussian structure in the latent summary space, while not directly affecting the quality of the posterior estimation ensured by the standard NPE loss <d-cite key="schmitt_detecting_2024"></d-cite>.
+At inference time, the learned embedding network can then used to detect misspecification for unseen, e.g., observed, data points.

 This approach is adaptable to diverse data types and does not require explicit knowledge of the true data-generating process.
+Additionally, it is amortized, i.e., it can be applied to new observed data without re-training because the training does not depend on
+$x_o$.
 However, its performance depends on the design of the summary network and the choice of divergence metric.
 While effective for detecting misspecification, it does not directly correct for it, instead providing insights for iterative simulator refinement.

 ### Learning Misspecification-Robust Summary Statistics